pengziliu/cas-server/README.md

 ## Command Line Shell

 Invokes the CAS Command Line Shell.
-For a list of commands either use no arguments or use -h.
-To enter the interactive shell use -sh.
+For a list of commands either use no arguments or use `-h`.
+To enter the interactive shell use `-sh`.

 ```bash
 ./build.sh command